Flixnore/rubiks-cube-go/README.md

 ### Terminal

 Run this to enter a CLI rubik's cube.
-You can enter multiple moves in (standard Rubik's Cube notation)[https://jperm.net/3x3/moves].
+You can enter multiple moves in [standard Rubik's Cube notation](https://jperm.net/3x3/moves).

 ```
 go run ./cmd/terminal